-How is the hippocampal coactivity code for contingencies decoded by downstream neurons in executive and motor areas to elicit appropriate behaviors in each contingency?
-Cortical neurons have membrane time constants in the range of 10-30 ms (ref.9), meaning that convergent input from neurons coactive at the 25-ms timescale we investigated here can exhibit effective temporal summation in the downstream (reader) neuron's dendrites and contribute to its spiking.
-Moreover, coincident synaptic activation within this time window is consistent with the initiation of active voltage-gated conductances in dendrites, which allows for their supralinear summation48.
-This may also serve as a mechanism for disambiguating different patterns of coactivity by a single reader neuron, where inputs that are preferentially spatially clustered on individual dendrites will be more likely to elicit such non-linearities than more dispersed inputs49, even when the mean synaptic weights of such inputs are indistinguishable (Extended Data Fig. 10b).
-This would allow for the selective reading of emergent coactivity, as reader neurons would not disambiguate the firing of individual members of contingency-discriminating coactivity patterns, only their synchronous activity.
-Other single-neuron and network-based coactivity reading mechanisms have also been suggested^{40,41}.
-For all of these cases, the fast (tens of milliseconds) nature of this code should allow for the quick processing of contingency information, supporting rapid behavioral responses in dynamically changing environments.
+How is the hippocampal coactivity code for contingencies decoded by downstream neurons in executive and motor areas to elicit appropriate behaviours in each contingency?
+Cortical neurons have membrane time constants in the range of 10-30ms9 meaning that convergent input from neurons coactive at the 25-ms timescale we investigate here can exhibit effective temporal summation in the downstream ("reader") neuron's dendrites and contribute to its spiking.
+Moreover, coincident synaptic activation within this time-window is consistent with the initiation of active, voltage-gated conductances in dendrites, which allows their supra-linear summation48.
+This may also serve as a mechanism for disambiguating different patterns of coactivity by a single reader neuron, where inputs that are preferentially spatially clustered on individual dendrites will be more likely to elicit such non-linearities than more dispersed inputs49, even when the mean synaptic weights of such inputs are indistinguishable (Extended Data Figure 10b).
+This would allow selective reading of emergent coactivity, as readers would not disambiguate the firing of individual members of contingency discriminating coactivity patterns, only their synchronous activity.
+Other single-neuron and network-based coactivity reading mechanisms have also been suggested 40,41.
+For all of these cases, the fast (10s of ms) nature of this code should allow rapid processing of contingency information supporting rapid behavioural responses in dynamically changing environments.
 These outlined candidate mechanisms by which emergent coactivity codes could be read by downstream circuits may be tested in future ex vivo, in vivo and in silico studies.